All Episodes

 Bill and Hillary Clinton.

-In other words, Sid Blumenthal and controversial activist, Cody Scheer.
+In other words, Sid Blumenthal and controversial activist Cody Scherer.

-The Guardian has also reported the FBI reviewed a second Trump Russian dossier with Sheer, an ally of Bill Clinton's White House back in the 90s.
+The Guardian has also reported the FBI reviewed a second Trump-Russian dossier with Schere, an ally of Bill Clinton's White House back in the 90s.

-Felipe Reigns, by the way, Hillary Clinton's closest aide for more than a decade, took decades said, Oh, he never heard of Shear.
+Felipe Reigns, by the way, Hillary Clinton's closest aide for more than a decade, said, oh, he never heard of Shearer.

 I don't think that's true.

-Now, here's what we're beginning to see in this next part out released by the Senate today.
+Now, here's what we're beginning to see in this next part released by the Senate today.

-You got a top Obama Justice Department official whose wife worked for Fusion GPS, Bruce Orr, Nelly Orr, and was paid for by Fusion GPS to dig up dirt on Donald Trump.
+You got a top Obama Justice Department official whose wife worked for Fusion GPS, Bruce Orr, Nellie Orr, and was paid for by Fusion GPS to dig up dirt on Donald Trump.

 Fusion GPS's anti-Trump project was paid for by both the Clinton campaign and the DNC.

-Now think about that, just like Andrew McCabe's wife is getting fundraising help from the Clinton's best friend Terry McCullough.
+Just like Andrew McCabe's wife is getting fundraising help from the Clinton's best friend, Terry McAuliffe.

-Just like, you know, what was what was Andrew McCabe thinking when his wife is getting 700 grand an astronomical amount of money from the Clinton's closest ally.
+Just like, you know, what was Andrew McCabe thinking when his wife is getting 700 grand, an astronomical amount of money from the Clinton's closest ally?

 Fusion GPS's firm is paying the wife of senior Department of Justice official as part of their efforts to gather op research on Trump.